-Step Procedure Detach the resonator hose (1) (see option 4) of the compensating tube (2) to separate the two air intake systems.
+Step Procedure 1 Detach the resonator hose (1) of the compensating tube (2) to separate the two air intake systems.
 In this condition, a slight difference in the engine running should be noticeable.

-NOTES: First the mechanical synchronization and then only the pneumatic synchronization has already been carried out.
+First carry out the mechanical synchronization and then the pneumatic synchronization (if required).